 Potential EMI signals are generated by all digital devices.
 Whether they become a nuisance is dependent upon their frequency and whether they have a sufficient antenna.
-The requency and number of these signals is affected by both circuit design within the IC and the manufacturing process.
+The frequency and number of these signals is affected by both circuit design within the IC and the manufacturing process.
 Device speed is also a major contributor of potential EMI. because the design is determined by the anticipated application, the manufacturing process is fixed and the drive for speed ever increasing, the only effective point to implement EMI suppression is in the PC board design.
 The PC board usually is the antenna which radiates the EMI.
-The most efficient method of minimizing EMI radiation is to minimize the efficiency of this antenna.
+The most efficiency of this antenna.

 The most common cause of inadequate EMI suppression lies with the ground system of the suspected digital devices.
 As pointed out previously, di/dt transitions can be significant in digital circuits.
 If the di/dt transitions appear in the ground system and the ground system is inductive, the harmonics present in these transitions are a source of potential EMI signals.
-The unfortunate result of putting digital devices on a reactive ground system is quaranteed EMI problems.
+The unfortunate result of putting digital devices on a reactive ground system is guaranteed EMI problems.